kube-zen/zen-lock/PROJECT_STRUCTURE.md

 ## Project Goals

-1. **Zero-Knowledge**: Secrets are ciphertext in etcd.
-The API server cannot read them.
+1. **Zero-Knowledge**: ZenLock CRDs store only ciphertext (source-of-truth).
+API server/etcd cannot read the ZenLock CRD payload (ciphertext).
+Zero-knowledge applies to the ZenLock CRD (ciphertext).
+Runtime delivery exposes plaintext to the workload and to any principal that can read the generated Kubernetes Secret.
-2. **Ephemeral Lifecycle**: Decrypted secrets exist only for the lifetime of the Pod.
+2. **Ephemeral Lifecycle**: Decrypted secrets are stored in an ephemeral Kubernetes Secret for Pod consumption and are cleaned up when Pods terminate (plus orphan TTL cleanup).
 3. **GitOps Ready**: Encrypted manifests can be safely committed to Git.
 4. **Kubernetes-Native**: Uses standard CRDs and Mutating Webhooks.
 No external databases.